thecoddiwompler/SQL-Practice/Cricket Runs/READme.md

 In an ODI cricket match, you have a dataset representing deliveries during the match.
 The dataset contains three columns: ball_no (delivery number in the match), runs (runs scored on that delivery), and delivery_type (type of delivery: legal, nb for no ball, or wd for wide).

-Write an SQL query to find the runs scored in every over.
+Write a SQL query to find the runs scored in every over.

 There are a few special conditions to consider: